Information

 Starting an ant colony, Lasius niger

-Taking care of your first Lasius niger ant colony!
+Caring for your first Lasius niger ant colony!

 Basic information Lasius Niger